EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 One of our customers asked us to host a new suite of web-based applications for them and to protect them with a single sign-on (SSO) solution.
 Ok, easy enough;
 these applications were in fact designed with a particular SSO system in mind already, but our situation required a different done, and we eventually chose
-[Apereo's "Central Authentication Server" project](https://www.apereo.org/projects/cas), or CAS.
+Apereo's open source [Central Authentication Server project](https://www.apereo.org/projects/cas), or CAS.
 I'd like to describe the conversion process we went through.

 ## The ingredients